yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/8-flickr-api/README.md

 #Flickr Search Engine

-You are going to write a search engine that searches for picture on Flickr.
+You are going to write a search engine that searches for pictures on Flickr.

 ###Setup

 1. Log into Cloud9 **using your Github account**.
 2. Find the "ScriptEd-BIHS-Winter2014" project.
 Open it.
-3. Run the following commands in the terminal:
+3. Run the following commands in the terminal: <br/>
   ``git remote set-url origin git@github.com:dopeboy/ScriptEd-BIHS-Winter2014.git``
   <br/>
-  ``git pull``
+  ``git pull``<br/>
   ``git remote set-url origin git@github.com:INSERT_YOUR_GITHUB_USER_NAME_HERE/MyScriptEdHomework-BIHS-Winter2014.git``

     A new folder called "8-flickr-api" should appear with just one file: README.md.
 If it doesn't, call one of the instructors over.